Ease of Use

 Sharesight allows you to export data from any reports to Excel or to a PDF.
 In addition, you can easily share these exports by email right from the platform.

 Beyond that, though, there isn’t much you can do to customize Sharesight.
-You don’t have any control over plot axes or types, although the defaults do a nice job in most cases.
+You don’t have any control over plot axes or types, although the default settings are good enough in most cases.
 Having the option to include or exclude open positions for most reports is a helpful analysis feature.

 All in all, Sharesight would be a good platform if it didn’t cost much more than comparable tools.
 But it’s hard to justify the premium pricing based on the available features.

-Sharesight works for both day traders and long-term investors, although day traders will want to ensure that Sharesight will automatically import transactions from their brokers.
-The ability to track an unlimited number of holdings is helpful, although many investors may want to separate holdings into more than just one or three portfolios.
-At the end of the day, Sharesight will be most useful for investors whose brokers don’t offer integrated portfolio management tools and need a unified platform to stand in.
+Sharesight can work for both day traders and long-term investors.
+It works with a wide variety of brokers, including many that specialize in fast execution for day trading.
+The ability to track an unlimited number of holdings is helpful, although many investors may want to separate holdings into more than just one or four portfolios.
+At the end of the day, Sharesight will be most useful for investors whose brokers don’t offer integrated portfolio management tools and need a platform that can track their entire portfolio to stand in.

 - Email tracking to import trades